hedyhli/gelim/README.md

 make
 ```

-If all goes well, install gelim:
+If all goes well, install gelim.

+Remember to use the **same** `PREFIX` too.

 ```
 make install

+# Example:
+# make PREFIX=~/.local install
 ```

-Remember to use the same `PREFIX` too.
+If you don't want to build the manual, you may put your hacker hat on, dive into
+the Makefile, and copy the `go build` command used to compile gelim.
+This lets
+you store version info accessible at `--version`.

+Or you know what?
+Just a `go build` works too!
+The resulting binary will be
+in the current directory.

 Optionally verify your installation: